bassment/webpack2/README.md

 Webpack 2 boilerplate project

-Build the project with this command:
+Run the project with this command:
 ```
-yarn run build
+yarn start
 ```

 index.html generates in __dist__ folder.